 San Francisco, CA

-Stanley P. Leong is the Chief of the Cutaneous Oncology at the Melanoma Center of the California Pacific Medical Center (CPMC) and Senior Investigator of the CPMC Research Institute in San Francisco, California.
-He is also Emeritus Professor of Surgery at University of California, San Francisco.
-He has published several books on Cancer Metastasis with Springer and 225 peer-reviewed publications being indexed in Pubmed.
+Stanley P. Leong received his MD from Tulane University School of Medicine.
+He is the Chief of Cutaneous Oncology at the Melanoma Center of the California Pacific Medical Center (CPMC) and Senior Investigator at the CPMC Research Institute in San Francisco, California.
+He is also an Emeritus Professor of Surgery at the University of California, San Francisco.
+He has published several books on Cancer Metastasis with Springer and 227 peer-reviewed manuscripts being indexed in PubMed.
 He is the President of the Sentinel Node Oncology Foundation.
-Dr. Leong is Co-Chair of the International Congress on Cancer Metastasis taking place in San Francisco biennially since 2005.
+Dr. Leong is Co-Chair of the International Congress on Cancer Metastasis, which has taken place in San Francisco biennially since 2005.

 John Mullinax, MD